 Communities can receive technical assistance on any of the following actions to help them achieve SolSmart designation:

-The SolSmart Advisors program will send experienced professionals to 30 communities across the nation to assist local governments in addressing solar soft cost issues.
-Advisors will evaluate existing local government programs and processes and their impact on the local solar market environment.
-Then, Advisors will apply industry leading best practices to develop actionable plans that will move a community toward designation.
-SolSmart Advisors will assist communities through engagements lasting up to six months.
+The SolSmart Advisors program sends experienced professionals to 30 communities across the nation to assist local governments in addressing solar soft cost issues.
+Advisors evaluate existing local government programs and processes and their impact on the local solar market environment.
+Then, Advisors apply industry leading best practices to develop actionable plans that will move a community toward designation.
+SolSmart Advisors assist communities through engagements lasting up to six months.

 Once a community is involved in the SolSmart program, it becomes eligible to apply for a SolSmart Advisor.
-A highly competitive selection process, based on criteria such as level of need, will determine which communities receive Advisors.
+A highly competitive selection process, based on criteria such as level of need, determines which communities receive Advisors.
 Communities can apply through regional organizations to submit more compelling applications.
-There will be three opportunities for a community to be chosen as a SolSmart Advisor host, and these will occur through a highly competitive process.
-Specific details regarding the selection process are located here.
+To date, there have been two opportunities for communities to apply to host Advisors.
+A third opportunity is forthcoming in summer 2018.

-The first application round for communities to apply for an Advisor has concluded.
-A list of communities chosen to host Advisors will be released in Fall 2016.
-The next application round for communities will open in January 2017.
+The first and second application rounds for communities to apply for an Advisor have concluded.
+The next application round for communities will open in summer 2018.
+Information on previous SolSmart Advisors and their communities is here.

 Communities chosen to host a SolSmart Advisor will be able to nominate a candidate to serve in the community.
 The SolSmart team will review these candidates and make an eligibility determination.
 Communities that do not wish to nominate an Advisor – or whose nominees are not ultimately selected – will be paired with an Advisor with the assistance of the SolSmart team.
-These Advisors will be selected through an open, competitive process that is expected to begin in October 2016.
+These Advisors will be selected through an open, competitive process.

 To qualify as an Advisor, an individual will be required to have experience relevant to the SolSmart program objectives.
 However, Advisors will undergo an orientation and receive technical assistance training prior to deployment to a community.